heptarch/heptarch.github.io/projects.md

    "distraction" to a manager can be lateral inspiration.
 This is where scope and domain become important.

-4. *Domain.* A stimulating problem domain only guarantees a supply of good research questions; it also helps draw the line between distraction and freedom judiciously employed.
+4. *Domain.* A stimulating problem domain guarantees a supply of good research questions, and that coupling to the scientific state-of-the-art Kelly was so concerned with.
+In fact, most industrial domains harbour unsolved scientific problems; we know much less than we think!
+In addition to stimulating scientific innovation, a good domain also helps draw the line between distraction and freedom judiciously employed.
 You think homotopy type theory might shed some light on this problem?
 In that case, by all means.

 5. *Mandate.* This one
 7. *Interaction.*